micro-ROS/docker/README.md

 ## Pre-requisite

 You need to have docker in your system.
-For installing docker, refer to https://www.docker.com/.
+For installing docker, refer to the official documentation at https://www.docker.com/.

 ## Usage

-To get a image you use `docker pull` command:
+To get an image, you use `docker pull` command:

-* eg: ```docker pull microros/base```
+* e.g. ```docker pull microros/base```

-You can select the tag to use apending `:tag` to the image name
+You can select the tag to use appending `:tag` to the image name

-* eg: ```docker pull microros/base:crystal```
+* e.g. ```docker pull microros/base:crystal```

-Once you have the image locally to start it use `docker run`
+Once you have the image locally, to start it use `docker run`

-* eg: ```docker run -it microros/micro-ros-agent```
+* e.g. ```docker run -it microros/micro-ros-agent```

-`-it` allocates a pseudo-TTY for you and keeps sdin listening.
+`-it` allocates a pseudo-TTY for you and keeps stdin listening.
 Another used command is `-v` to map local files with docker container ones.

-**base image**

-The base image is not intended to be run by the user.
+`-v` is useful in case you may want to flash boards from within a Docker container.

+#### base image

 It is the base for the rest of the containers.
-It contains the basic micro-ROS setup tools and dependencies.
+It contains the necessary micro-ROS setup tools and dependencies.

-**firmware image**
+From this image, you can start any development targeting micro-ROS.

+#### firmware image

-This image as the base one, it is used as starting point to those images using firmware.
+This image as the base one, it is used as a starting point to those images using firmware.
 This image contains a firmware workspace setup and dependencies.

-**micro-ros-agent**
+#### micro-ros-agent

-This image purpose is to be run as a stand alone application.
-It includes an installation of the ROS 2 version selected byt the tag along with a micro-ROS-Agent.
+This image purpose serves as a stand-alone application.
+It includes installation of the ROS 2 version selected by the tag along with a micro-ROS-Agent.
 The entry point of this image is directly the micro-ROS-Agent, so upon execution of `docker run` you will be facing micro-ROS-Agent command line input.

-* eg: `docker run -it --net=host microros/micro-ros-agent udp 9999`
+* e.g. `docker run -it --net=host microros/micro-ros-agent udp 9999`

 Will start micro-ROS-Agent listening UDP messages on port 9999

-**micro-ros-demos**
+#### micro-ros-demos

-This is one of the example images.
-Whith this image you can launch example applications usiong micro-ROS (Compiled for Linux boxes)
+micro-ros-demos is one of the example images.
-This image entry point has a ROS 2 environment set up with micro-ROS examples.
+With this image, you can launch example applications using micro-ROS (Compiled for Linux boxes) This image entry point has a ROS 2 environment set up with micro-ROS examples.
-You can run regular ros2 tool to launch the examples
+You can run regular ros2 tool to launch the examples.

 * eg: `docker run -it --net=hot microros/micro-ros-demos ros2`

-The avaiable examples are:
+The currently avaiable examples are:
 * complex_msg_publisher_c & complex_msg_publisher_cpp
 * complex_msg_subscriber_c & complex_msg_subscriber_cpp
 * int32_publisher_c & int32_publisher_cpp